ember-learn/guides-source/guides/release/using-typescript/application-development/converting-an-app.md

 In general, we recommend migrating to Octane idioms before, or in conjunction with, your migration to TypeScript.
 See ["Working With Ember Classic"][legacy] for more details.

 [legacy]: ../../additional-resources/legacy/

+## ember-cli-typescript

+If you're migrating from `ember-cli-typescript`, particularly an older version, to Ember's out-of-the-box TypeScript support, you may also need to update your `tsconfig.json`.
+Current versions of `ember-cli-typescript` generate the correct config at installation.
+You do _not_ need `ember-cli-typescript` installed for new apps or addons.